-The Developmental Research Approach of the Freudenthal Institute at Utrecht University in the Netherlands was used (Gravemeijer, 1994).
+The Developmental Research Approach of the Freudenthal Institute at Utrecht University in the Netherlands was used.
 Basically this approach involves the designing, assessment and consequent redesign of curricula for learning and teaching mathematics.
 Use of activities from De Villiers (1999) was made in this study, as well as the associated theoretical framework in relation to different functions of proof in mathematics.

-The Van Hiele theory of learning geometry also provided a useful conceptual framework for interpreting and analysing the student teachers' levels of understanding (see Burger & Shaughnessy, 1986).
+The Van Hiele theory of learning geometry also provided a useful conceptual framework for interpreting and analysing the student teachers' levels of understanding.